• Skip to primary navigation

 Tulips from Holland also offer an amazing color selection.
 Nearly any color you can think of, you’ll find among the best Dutch tulip bulbs.
 So now your choices get even more difficult.
 Do you want specific colors or a mix of different colors?

 Some people might find this easier than others.
 If you have a theme for your garden, you might know exactly what colors will fit best.
 Or, you might want to create a theme based on your favorite tulip varieties.
-One of my favorites is the Ice Cream Strawberry tulip from Dutch Grown Bulbs.
+I like the Ice Cream Strawberry tulip from Dutch Grown Bulbs.
 It makes me want to plant an ice cream garden.
 I may need to order the Ice Cream Collection and plan this for next year.

 You can mix and match colors from classics like red, yellow, pink, blue, and purple.
 Or you can add in some more unique colors like apricot, black, lavender, and orange.
 And if you’re really struggling to choose, remember white goes with everything.
 Other considerations are fragrance, and if you want to use your tulips for cutting.
 Nothing says welcome to spring than a gorgeous bouquet of colorful tulips on your table.